linearblade/m7BootStrap/README.md

 >
 > This project is currently under active development, and documentation is still being written.
 > Some features may be undocumented or subject to change.
-> Please check back soon as we continue to update this repository.> _(Looking for low-level access control instead?
-Check out [Siglatch](https://github.com/linearblade/siglatch) — battle-tested and written in C.)_
+> Please check back soon as we continue to update this repository.

 ---